FullStack-HY/FullStack-Hy.github.io/src/content/4/en/part4b.md

 The problem is quite likely caused by the Mongoose version 6.x, the problem does not appear when version 5.x is used.
 [Mongoose documentation](https://mongoosejs.com/docs/jest.html) does not recommend testing Mongoose applications with Jest.

-[One way](https://stackoverflow.com/questions/50687592/jest-and-mongoose-jest-has-detected-opened-handles)  to get rid of this is to create to the project root file <i>test-teardown.js</i> with the following content
+[One way](https://stackoverflow.com/questions/50687592/jest-and-mongoose-jest-has-detected-opened-handles) to get rid of this is to create to the directory <i>tests</i> a file <i>teardown.js</i> with the following content

 ```js
 module.exports = () => {